Pylons/pylons/pylons/docs/debugging.rst

 Things break, and when they do, quickly pinpointing what went wrong and why makes a huge difference.
 By default, Pylons uses a customized version of `Ian Bicking's <http://blog.ianbicking.org/>`_ EvalException middleware that also includes full Mako/Myghty Traceback information.

-See the Enabling Debugging section of the `Getting Started <Getting+Started>`_ guide to enable the interactive debugging.

 The Debugging Screen
 --------------------